 OC is better than most.
 Owens Corning ranked second in customer service in one large poll of consumers.

 Pro Tip: Extended warranties make money for the seller, but they rarely pay off for homeowners.
 As a result, manufacturer’s warranties are often considered “not worth the money”.
 The reason is that most warranties cover defects in the shingles, but that is almost never the cause of shingles failing.

 In most cases, bad installation is the culprit.
 That’s a workmanship issue that has nothing to do with the manufacturer’s warranty.

 As Jim Cory of Pro Remodeler says, “Manufacturers and insurance companies know that when a roof fails, it’s almost always the result of construction defects, that is, installation.”

-OC or any other asphalt shingle manufacturer will find the workmanship issue and deny the claim.
+OC or any other asphalt shingle roofing manufacturer will almost always find the workmanship issue and deny the claim.
 In fact, they will likely void the warranty.

 The solution?
-Choosing a highly experienced roofing contractor with an excellent reputation for quality installation and good customer service is more important than using a certified installer or getting extended coverage.
+Choosing a highly experienced roofing contractor with an excellent reputation for quality installation and good customer service is more important than using a certified installer or getting the extended warranty coverage.

 Ask the contractor to install the shingles exactly according to the manufacturer instructions.

 Color variation issues: TruDefinition Duration shingles get complaints that the color of the actual shingles differ from the brochure and online pictures.